Record Keeping Requirements

 - When will my attendance record be due?

-Your child's attendance record will be due one year from your child's term start date or on grade completion, whichever comes first.
-We'll email you a reminder near the end of your child's term.
+Your child's attendance record will be due at the end of the academic year (in June) or on grade completion, whichever comes first.
+We'll email you a reminder near the end of the academic year.

 - How do we submit attendance records?